 In connection with the sale of the shares of common stock and Series A warrants and Series B warrants to the selling stockholder in the private placement, we granted the selling stockholder certain registration rights, which are in addition to any rights it may have under our investors' rights agreement, as amended.
 Subject to certain limited exceptions, if the registration statement of which this prospectus forms a part has not been declared effective within the time periods specified, we will be required to pay the selling stockholder, as liquidated damages, 2.0% of the amount invested for each monthly period (or a pro rata portion thereof) during which such failure continues until the shares are sold or can be sold without restriction under Rule 144 promulgated under the Securities Act of 1933, as amended, or the Securities Act.
 We have also agreed to pay interest at a rate of up to 18.0% per annum if we fail to pay such damages within the time periods required.
-There can be no assurance that the registration statement of which this prospectus forms a part of liquidated damages.
+There can be no assurance that the registration statement of which this prospectus forms a part will be declared effective by the SEC or will remain effective for the time periods necessary to avoid payment of liquidated damages.
 Any payment of liquidated damages would increase our expenses, reduce our cash resources and may limit or preclude us from advancing our product candidates through clinical trials or otherwise growing our business.